Custom Products for the Digital Radio Amateur Enthusiast |

 selects which channel feeds the transmitter - no soldering is required to make the selection.
 The

-is 3.0V P-P with a 500 ohm load and 2.8V P-P with a 30 ohm load - TX pot wide open and AlsaMixer set
+is 3.0V P-P with a 500 ohm load and 2.8V P-P with a 30 ohm load - TX pot wide open and Alsamixer set

 PTT Keying:

-eliminates any keying issues due to the junction loss of a transistor.
+a relay eliminates any keying issues due to the junction loss of a transistor.
 FET's and other transistor

 switching is fast - but the reed relay we use is almost as fast.
 For the protocols this hardware